rammcodes/Dopefolio/README.md

 I highly recommend to use [Netlify](https://netlify.com) to achieve this on the EASIEST WAY

 Whenever you wanna host a new site on Netlify.
-You will need to create the **Create New Site** button from the Netlify's dashboard once you login into Netlify.
+You will need to press the **Create New Site** button from the Netlify's dashboard once you login into Netlify.

 Once you press the **Create Site Button** then you will have to follow the 3 steps: